 We have provided some basic CHIRP template (download and import into CHIRP) for the Richardson area repeaters that you might want to use – It’s called the “RICE Plan” for Richardson In Case of Emergency.
 A common set of repeater programming that everyone can use.

 Most portable H/T radios come with a “rubber duck” flexible antenna that attaches to the radio.
 While convenient, these antennas are always a compromise between size, flexibility and convenience.
 The stock antennas are fine for short-range operations, but if you are more than a few miles from the repeater or other station, then you might have a noisy (weak) signal.
-If you have a “cheap Chinese” radio, then you definitely want to replace the supplied antenna with a better antenna (such as a Nagoya NA-771) – you will easily double your range!
+If you have a “cheap Chinese” radio, then you definitely want to replace the supplied antenna with a better antenna (such as a Signal Stick or a Nagoya NA-771) – you will easily double your range!

 If you need to improve your H/T signal, there are generally two alternatives: 1) replace the stock rubber duck with a bigger/better whip antenna, or 2) use an external antenna connected with a cable.
 You can use an antenna designed for mobile operation or one for fixed outdoor mounting.